Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 -   **How to recognize:**
   -   If one characteristic seems decisive to you, make a written list of all important factors.
-  -   Ask for the opinions of others—they may notice important aspects that you are overlooking.
+  -   Ask for the opinions of others — they may notice important aspects that you are overlooking.
   -   Imagine yourself one year after making the decision: what will be important then?

 #### **Framing Effect**